Apprentices and trainees injured at work

 • General damages: for pain, suffering and loss of amenity.

 • Special damages: for financial losses such as lost wages, medical costs, travel expenses, or future loss of earnings.
+If your training or apprenticeship was interrupted, you may also claim for the impact on your career prospects.

 Our compensation calculator uses Judicial College Guidelines to give an estimate based on your injury type and severity.